 - Interview the sales team for digital marketing interests, skills and passion.

 - Identify salespeople that should run website marketing programs.

 - Assign content and follow-up responsibilities to members of the sales team.

 - Include the sales process or funnel in your digital marketing plan.

 - Train the sales team on how to best handle digital leads.

-- Integrate the web marketing process with the sales process through the company CRM.
+- Integrate the strategic digital marketing process with the sales process through the company CRM.

 - Involve key salespeople in the company’s digital marketing processes.